blueaadvark/modern-trade-platform/uservice-trade/README.md

 ## Known issues
 - sudo chown -R $USER . (when Failed to clean project)
+- sudo chown -R $USER ~/.m2 (when faile do download dependencies to .m2 as they are already locked by more powerful Docker engine)

 ## Modularity decisions
 - host application does not apply any database changes / migrations when started